Scaling down Ionic Transistors to the ultimate limit

-Category: Environment Hits: 2Researchers have developed an atomic-scale ion transistor based on electrically gated graphene channels of around 3 angstrom width which demonstrated highly selective ion transport.
+Category: Environment Hits: 10Researchers have developed an atomic-scale ion transistor based on electrically gated graphene channels of around 3 angstrom width which demonstrated highly selective ion transport.
 They also found that ions move a hundred times faster in such a tiny channel than they do in bulk water.
 This breakthrough leads to highly switchable ultrafast ion transport that can find important applications in electrochemical and biomedical applications.

 Read more https://www.sciencedaily.com/releases/2021/05/210512115558.htm